Chikit-WONG/AIAA3201-Introduction_to_Computer_Vision-Project/README.md

 └── README.md
 ```

 Large files such as datasets, checkpoints, generated videos, `results/`, `models/`, and `external/` repositories are intentionally ignored by Git.
-Recreate them with the setup and run commands below.
+Recreate them with the setup and run commands below, or download the generated Part 1/2/3 results from the results archive linked above.

 ## Environment Setup